chinnichaitanya/spellwise/README.md

 ```

-Notice that the `Levenshtein` algorithm computes the distance between `run` and `bun` to be 1 since there is only one replacement necessary.
-On the other hand, `Editex` algorithm computes this distance to be 2 since phonetically, the words are farther apart.
+Notice that the `Levenshtein` algorithm computes the distance between `run` and `bun` as 1 (since there is only one replacement necessary).
+On the other hand, `Editex` algorithm computes this distance as 2 since phonetically, the words are farther apart.

-As mentioned above, the Editex algorithm uses different costs for replacement and deletetion.
-These values can be configured for fetching different results.
+As mentioned above, the Editex algorithm uses different costs for replacement and deletion.
+These values can be modified for fetching different results.

 ```python
 from spellwise import Editex